IegorSoboliev/cinema_project/README.md

 For connecting to database, please, enter your MySQL-username and password in db.properties file.

-There’s one user already registered with ADMIN role (email = "admin@yahoo.com"", password = 1) and one user with USER role (email = "user@yahoo.com"", password = 2).
+There’s one user already registered with ADMIN role (email = "admin@yahoo.com"", password = 1).
-Also there are two items in the store: a book and a flower:).

 # <a name="author"></a>Author